charlesclz03/flowforge/DOCS/design/MOBILE_DESIGN_IMPLEMENTATION.md

 ## Overview

-FlowForge is now a mobile-first webapp that matches all design screenshots while maintaining desktop compatibility.
+Freestyla is now a mobile-first webapp that matches all design screenshots while maintaining desktop compatibility.
 The app uses purple (#7D7AFF) as the primary accent color throughout.

 ## Key Changes Implemented